mafrauen/pigskin/README.md

 # TODO

-* View existing picks as PDF
+* View existing picks as PDF / Better way to show submitted picks for the week
+* What to do when viewing Picks page if already submitted
 * View game results (scores, covers, etc.) for all weeks
 * Show home teams differently in Pick view
 * Change how picking works (buttons/radios/else?)